 Because the ocelot is a predator, it has very strong paws with sharp claws.
-It’s twice bigger than a domestic cat, it weighs to 18 kg (40 lb).
+It’s twice bigger than a domestic cat, it weighs 18 kg (40 lb).

 Ocelots are nocturnal and incredibly territorial.
 They mark their territory with urine scent and protect it fiercely.
 They often fight with each other for life and death because none of the opponents wants to give in.
 They spend all days resting on trees, and they go hunting only at night.
 A hunting ocelot has to mind other ocelots and predators, because it’s an easy target itself.
 Even in leafed areas, ocelots move incredibly quietly, thanks to soft foot pads under their paws.
 They are solitary and never pair, except for the mating season.

-Hunting for ocelots was the most popular in 1960s and 1970s.
-About 200,000 of individuals were killed every year then.
+Hunting for ocelots was the most popular in the 1960s and 1970s.
+About 200,000 individuals were killed every year then.
 Their pelts are very valuable and fur is desirable on the clothing market.
 In later years, people also started to steal young ocelots from their dens.

-Nowadays, ocelots are protected by Convention on International Trade in Endangered Species of Wild Fauna and Flora, Washington Convention (CITES), but despite the ban on ocelots’ pelt trade, they’re still being killed.
+Nowadays, ocelots are protected by the Convention on International Trade in Endangered Species of Wild Fauna and Flora, Washington Convention (CITES), but despite the ban on ocelots’ pelt trade, they’re still being killed.